snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 - database: replication-<user-name>
 - port: 9898

+## Working on multiple Databases

+In standalone mode, database connections are defined inside the _persistence.xml_.
+Define multiple _persistence_untit_s if you need access to multiple databases.
+Of course, they need their mapping entity beans.
+So define the beans jar file in the persistence.xml and store it in the environments directory.

+Working inside an application server, the server will provide a database pool. connections are defined for example in jboss in a deployed xml file (or the jboss configuration file like standalone.xml) having datasource entries.
 ## Using an Applicationserver

 If you don't want to have a standalone appliation, you are able to use an application server like jboss.
 To do this you must have: